ArnabPushilal/RecipeRecommendation/README.md

 Other files like the embeddings, similarity dictionary are present in this folder: https://drive.google.com/drive/folders/1-M5xKI-3sL0a6SBmRwT_Lo08BoJVdTOT?usp=sharing

-A brief description of the python files:
+## A brief description of the python files:

+extracting.py --> Contains the code to scrape ingredients

+recommender.ipynb --> Contains ad-hoc type code which produces figures, recommends healthy recipes etc

 models.py --> Contains all the pytorch models